 2019 Emmy – NY1 Opioid Documentary

 Lydia’s first Emmy Award came in 2019 for her work on an opioid documentary produced at NY1.
 The piece tackled one of the most serious public health crises in modern American history, and her reporting brought real human stories to the surface.
-Winning an Emmy this early in her journalism career was a significant achievement.

 2021 Emmy – “Lives Lost: Saying Goodbye” (COVID Coverage)

 Her second Emmy came in 2021 for a piece titled “Lives Lost: Saying Goodbye,” which covered families dealing with COVID-19 deaths.
 The story captured the grief and isolation that so many families experienced during the worst days of the pandemic.
-This award proved that her first Emmy was no accident — she was a consistently strong journalist.

 AP, Silurians Press Club & Alabama Broadcasters Recognition

 Beyond her Emmys, Lydia has also been recognized by the Associated Press, the Silurians Press Club, and the Alabama Broadcasters Association.
 These honors reflect a career built on solid reporting across multiple markets and topics.
-She is clearly respected by her peers in the journalism industry, not just by television audiences.

 Lydia Hu Husband – Who Is Craig Haughton?